 Hone your understanding of your organization’s vision.
 Talking in-depth about vision with company leaders will give you a better grasp of it.
 Even if you’re not a high-level leader, understanding how your department fits into the big picture will help you and your people excel.
 Then instill the vision in your people.
 At the beginning of a meeting, talk about how the project you’re presenting furthers the organization’s vision and mission.
 People will have a stronger grasp of their importance, and in turn, greater motivation, when they share the vision and goals.

 To be a better boss, show how much you care about your people’s success.
 Sing your people’s praises in front of colleagues and superiors.
 This shows you’re committed to their advancement.
 Let them hear you giving praise, but don’t hold back if they’re out of earshot, either.
 If you speak highly of them in a private meeting with your own boss, mention it to them later.
+Tell them exactly how you’re working to increase their chances of promotion.
 Your loyalty to them will increase their loyalty to you.

 Embrace difficult conversations, seeing them as an opportunity for growth.
 A great boss is a pro at conflict resolution, and puts his mediation skills to the test if coworkers have a problem to resolve.
 When he’s talking to people about improving their performance, he keeps a positive focus.
 His coaching skills guide them toward a better understanding of how they can strengthen their work.Next time you see a difficult conversation on the horizon, ask yourself how you can make it a positive experience.
 Seize upon the opportunities for growth, and reflect on how you can act as a supportive coach rather than just calling out mistakes.
 If you want to learn more, read Practical Tactics for Crucial Communication.

 Help your employees craft their career plans, envisioning the future of their dreams.
 An outstanding boss asks plenty of questions that help people figure out where they want to go in their careers.
-She shows she’s invested in her employee’s happiness.
-Her people look at her as a wise mentor rather than someone who’s there to criticize them.
+Talk with your employees about the changes ahead in your industry, so you can create a professional development plan that prepares them for the future.
+By doing so, you’ll show you’re invested in your employees’ happiness.
+Your people will then see you as a wise mentor rather than someone who’s there to criticize them.

 Don’t assume that people will come to you to talk about problems with work/life balance.
 They may feel ashamed that they’re feeling burned out and stressed, or worried about your response.
 Check in with employees about their work/life balance regularly.
 If they’re having an issue, brainstorm solutions with them, being as accommodating as you can reasonably be.